yohman/23W-UP221/Weeks/Week05 Open Street Map/readme.md

 - [Midterms](../../Midterm%20and%20Finals)
 - Presentations
-  -  7 minutes for "solo" projects, 8 minutes for two person groups
+  -  7 minutes per group
   -  Each group member must present a portion of the project, for roughly an equal time of the presentation
   -  You can use any form of visual aids, including powerpoints, google slides, spreadsheets, and/or JupyterNotebooks
   -  Prepare and rehearse